 Watch video: Medical clearance process

 About the Health History Form

-Filling out the Health History Form accurately and completely will expedite the medical screening process.
+Filling out the Health History Form (HHF) accurately and completely will expedite the medical screening process.
 You will be asked to complete this form when you submit an application.

 Medical review step-by-step